GabrieleVir/projet-12-MVC/README.md

 # Welcome in a MVC project!

-For this project, I had to perform an interview and create a website using Model Views Controller design pattern to present his answers.
+For this project, I had to perform an interview and create a website using Model Views Controller development pattern to present his answers.

 We had some source at our disposal for the realisation of this project: